Sunlis/ONI-nerf-electrolyzer/README.md

 so it is generally only good as a temporary quick and dirty heating solution... except that a kiln is more practical most of the time.

-* Decrease Power consumption to 60W
+* Decrease Power consumption to 90W
-* Increase heat output to 100 kDTU/s
+* Increase heat output to 80 kDTU/s (incidentally, this is the opposite of the AETN)
 * Increase overheat temperature to 175C

 ## Thermo Regulator &check;